 - Eating disorders (almost 80% of deaths due to anorexia occur in senior citizens)

-If you go browse news websites, you will find hundreds of anecdotal cases where seniors used medical marijuana and were stunned by the positive effects.
-In one case, Julia Long was 95 years old and lost 50 pounds after undergoing chemotherapy to fight lymphoma of the intestines.
+Go online, and you’ll find hundreds of empirical cases where seniors used medical marijuana and were stunned by the positive effects.
+In one example, 95-year old Julia Long lost 50 pounds after undergoing chemotherapy to fight lymphoma of the intestines.

-Julia wasn’t eating and was certain to die, until she tried a marijuana-infused tea brewed by her sister, Palastine.
+Julia wasn’t eating and was sure to die, until she tried a marijuana-infused tea brewed by her sister, Palastine.
 Within half an hour, Julia announced that she was hungry and began an incredible turnaround.
 Eventually, she regained most of her lost weight and noticed a boost in overall strength.
-Her physical recovery was complete as her newly strengthened body successfully made it through chemotherapy, and she was told that her cancer was in remission.
+Her physical recovery was complete as her newly strengthened body successfully made it through chemotherapy.

 For Shari Horne, medical marijuana has enabled her to live a fuller life.
-Shari is 66 years of age and broke her toes 10 years ago.
-It was a bad break which meant plates, pins, and screws were inserted into her feet.
+Shari is 66 years of age and broke her toes ten years ago.
+It was a bad break, which meant plates, pins, and screws were inserted into her feet.
 She uses a salve containing cannabidiol (CBD), a non-intoxicating cannabinoid, that helps with the pain.

 According to Shari, almost everyone she knows is using medical marijuana.
-Her husband, Hal, uses it to sleep, and Shari says that even retired Air Force Colonels use the herb!
-Indeed, so many residents of her neighborhood, Laguna Woods in California, use weed that Bud and Bloom, a local dispensary, charters a free bus to bring residents to its store in Santa Ana to stock up on cannabis!
+Her husband, Hal, uses it to sleep.
+Shari says that even retired Air Force Colonels use the herb!
+Residents of her neighborhood, Laguna Woods in California, use weed readily.
+Bud and Bloom, a local dispensary, charters a free bus to the area.
+It brings residents to its store in Santa Ana to stock up on cannabis!

 Use Medical Marijuana with Caution

-Although the FDA has approved synthetic versions of THC, the famed psychoactive cannabinoid in marijuana, the vast majority of patients prefer the real thing.
+The FDA has approved synthetic versions of THC, the famed psychoactive cannabinoid in marijuana.
+However, the vast majority of patients prefer the real thing.
 One issue with using medical cannabis is the drowsiness that can accompany it.
-Also, it is a fact that older people metabolize medications differently to younger individuals.
+Also, it is a fact that older people metabolize medications differently than younger individuals.

-For example, it could make someone dizzy which would increase a senior citizen’s risk of falling and severely injuring themselves.
+For example, it could make someone dizzy.
+This would increase a senior citizen’s risk of falling and severely injuring themselves.
 It is also important not to drive under the influence of marijuana.
 There is a danger of mixing weed with other medications and alcohol, a potentially dangerous cocktail.
-Therefore, if your parent or grandparent is using medical marijuana, try to make sure that they aren’t alone when its effects kick in.
+If your parents or grandparents use MMJ, try to make sure that they aren’t alone when its effects kick in.

 Final Thoughts on Medical Marijuana for Seniors

 There is a change in how older Americans perceive marijuana.
-As the Baby Boomer generation continues to reach retirement age, it is more likely that seniors will use marijuana, probably because they are more likely to have been exposed to it in their youth than their parents.
+As the Baby Boomer generation continues to reach retirement age, it is more likely that seniors will use marijuana.
+This is probably because they are more likely to have been exposed to it in their youth than their parents.

-While it is best if seniors don’t use weed when living alone, research to date suggests that it is much safer than killer opioids.
+It is best if seniors don’t use weed when living alone.
+However, research to date suggests that it is much safer than killer opioids.
 Medical marijuana is also significantly less expensive!